 The Raeapteek, or Town Hall Pharmacy, is the oldest continuously-operating pharmacy in Europe that’s still in its original building.
 No one’s exactly sure when the business first began, but by 1422 the pharmacy was already on its third owner.

 It’s also the oldest medical facility in Tallinn.
-Historically, the Raeapteek’s pharmacists also served as the town’s medical expert, helping residents with treatment advice and spiritual assistance.
+Historically, the Raeapteek’s pharmacists also served as the town’s medical experts, helping residents with treatment advice and spiritual assistance.